kirillzabrodin/battleships/README.md

 ### Usage

 Testing is done via Cypress.
-Run ```npx cypress open``` to open the app and click on 'Run all tests' to run test suite.
+Run ```npm test``` to open the app and click on 'Run all specs' to run test suite.

 ### Example